alexei1983/TodoTxtNet/README.md

                                   .Incomplete();
 ```

-The variable `superImportantTodos` now contains the filtered to-do list sorted by description.
+The variable `superImportantTodos` now contains the filtered and sorted to-do list.